thoughtcroft/zensana/README.md

     $ zensana help
       Commands:
-        zensana help [COMMAND]      # Describe available commands or one specific command zensana project SUBCOMMAND  # perform actions on Asana projects
+        zensana group SUBCOMMAND    # perform actions on ZenDesk agent groups zensana help [COMMAND]      # Describe available commands or one specific command zensana project SUBCOMMAND  # perform actions on Asana projects zensana view SUBCOMMAND     # perform actions on ZenDesk views

+#### group command

+There is one command for Zendesk groups:

+    zensana group find GROUP      # List ZenDesk agent groups that match GROUP (by ID or NAME, regexp accepted)

+#### view command

+There is one command to generate an export of Zendesk tickets from a defined view (provide its id):

+    zensana view export VIEW     # Export Zendesk VIEW using the predetermined fields

+The csv will contain the following fields:

+    Id, Status, Subject, Component, Description,
+    Requester, RequestDate, SolvedDate, Duration

 #### project command